kaaveland/eugene/eugene/docs/src/introduction.md

 # Introduction to eugene

-Eugene is a tool designed to help you write safe schema migrations for PostgreSQL.
+Eugene helps you write zero downtime schema migration scripts for PostgreSQL databases.
 Sometimes, the most straightforward way to make a change to your database schema is also quite risky, due to locking issues and lock queues.
-Eugene has two modes that can help you spot these dangerous patterns and can suggest a safer way to achieve the same effect in many cases.
+Eugene has two modes that can help you spot dangerous patterns and can suggest a safer way to achieve the same effect in many cases, and it is easy to get started with both:

+- `eugene lint` will perform syntax tree analysis of your SQL script using the PostgreSQL parser.
+- `eugene trace` run your scripts in a temporary PostgreSQL server, and inspect locks.
+- Both understand git and can easily check only what's new on your branch, commit or tag.
+- Both handle folders with version named scripts, and run scripts in the right order.
+- Easy to run in CI, to post markdown reports to your PRs.
 <h2><label for="sql">Demo</label></h2>

 Feel free to try out Eugene by playing around with the SQL script